 LAKE COMO, ITALY

-Lake Como, also known as Lario, is the third largest of the Italian lakes and, with a maximum depth of approximately 410 meters (448 yards), is also one of the deepest lakes in Europe.
+Lake Como, also known as Lario, is the third largest of the Italian lakes (after Lake Garda and Lake Maggiore).
+With a maximum depth of approximately 410 meters (448 yards), Lake Como is one of the deepest lakes in Europe.

 Its characteristic shape, reminiscent of an inverted Y, results from the melting of glaciers combined with the erosive action of the ancient Adda river.
 This led to the formation of the two southern branches, in the midst of which there is the world popular Bellagio.